Environmental Management Degree Programs in Washington

 For instance, partner school, University of Edinburgh offers a Masters in Carbon Finance through its business school.
 The curriculum could help students understand climate change science and policy from the lens of how these issues relate to finance and investment.
 Students could also learn about the procedures and concerns within the energy sector and carbon markets.

-A land management degree program often focuses on all the ways humans develop and live on the land.
+A land management graduate programs often focuses on all the ways humans develop and live on the land.
 As a broad field, it could touch on ecosystem health, conservation through sustainable resource management and other crucial concerns.

 For instance, students might discuss how to plan with an eye to preservation of wildlife habitats and water resources.
 Course lists might include technical, legal, scientific, and policy tools of this field.
 A course in land measurement and mapping could introduce learners to geographic information systems (GIS).